 If you're looking for a tablet and don't fancy an iPad, then Android is currently the way to go.

 Some Android tablets have 10-inch screens, others seven, some land somewhere in between and a handful even push the boundaries past 10 inches.
 There are big differences in battery life, processing power, RAM and price.

-We've gathered together the best the Android tablet market has to offer, so read on to see which Google-powered slates you should be considering.
+In our search for the best Android tablet that the market has to offer, we've gathered together the seven best options currently available.
+Read on to see which Google-powered slates you should be considering.